Author Archives Nabil Kherouf

 Step-by-step process of finding the centerlines

-Please note that in the following C++ example, our polygons are stored in a collection called vRanges.
+Please note that in the following C++ example, our polygons are stored in a collection called vPolygons.
 Also, segments are instances of the Segment_vd class which takes the coordinates of the segment endpoints and the index of the containing polygon as inputs to the constructor.

 // building a collection of segments from each polygon